-Here’s something interesting I discovered while teaching ACT Prep: students tend to focus on the hardest material, and assume that they remember Math concepts from 1-2 years ago.
-Though you have to know some Trigonometry to earn the perfect 36 on the ACT, A LOT of the questions test your Pre/Basic Algebra knowledge.
+When prepping for the ACT, students tend to focus on the hardest material, and assume that they remember Math concepts from 1-2 years ago.
+Though you do have to know some Trigonometry to earn a perfect 36 on the ACT, A LOT of the questions test your Pre/Basic Algebra knowledge.

 My advice: First, if you’re one of the students who hoards old classwork (It’s okay, I was one of them, too), you have an advantage when studying these topics.
-If you’ve saved your old tests, they are a great resource because you can easily recognize topics where you struggled in the past.
-If you don’t have any old tests, fear not, check out ACT Algebra: Everything You Need to Know to get your bearings and dive into old material.
-Also, your local library should have some old ACT test prep books that go over these very topics and provide practice problems.
+If you’ve saved your old tests, they are a great resource because you can easily recognize topics with which you struggled in the past.
+If you don’t have any old tests, fear not!
+Check out ACT Algebra: Everything You Need to Know to get your bearings and dive back into old material.

 Reading: Reading Strategically

-When going over the ACT Reading Test my ACT Prep class, I spent most of my time focusing on teaching students how to read strategically.
-A lot of students’ practice boiled down to skimming the passages for essential information mentioned in the questions.
+When taking the ACT Reading Test my ACT Prep class, reading strategically can make a huge difference in your score.
+A lot of students should begin their practice by skimming the passages for essential information mentioned in the questions.

 Science: Graphs and Charts

 For starters, reading strategically is just as important on the Science Test as it is on the Reading Test.
 That being said, the Science Test throws in another variable: graphs and charts.
-Immensely befuddling, graphs and charts have the potential to derail your chances of Science Test success.
+Potentially befuddling, graphs and charts have the potential to derail test-takers’ Science Test success.

 My advice: Just like with the Reading Test, start slow and take your time during your first few practice tests to build your skills.
 Also, taking multiple practice tests will expose you to the many different types of graphs and charts ACT uses on the Science Test.

-The ACT is a complicated beast, to say the least.
-If you ‘plug the gaps’ in your knowledge/skills, you’ll have yourself some mighty strong armor when going into battle on test day.
+The ACT can seem like a complicated beast at first.
+But if you ‘plug the gaps’ in your knowledge/skills, you’ll have yourself some mighty strong armor when going into battle on test day.
 Till next time, Magooshers.